Velir/dbt-ga4/multisite.md

 ```
 The exact values used for `stream_name` are entirely up to you as long as they match a `stream_id` from your source datasets.

+The first line must match that given in the example.

+You will need to run `dbt seed` before you run the `dbt build` or `dbt run` commands.